Information and advice to help my child / young person who has identified speech, language and communication needs

 Makaton sign and symbol resources

-These free Makaton resources are available for you to access and use to support communication with your toddler.
+These free Makaton resources are available for you to access and use to support communication.
 These symbols and signs help you to provide extra information and clues about what you are saying as well as support the development of essential communication skills such as attention and listening and understanding.